melahn/helm-inspector/README.md

 There two interaction modes:
 * *navigate*:  Clicking on an unexpanded tree node expands the node to see the children.
 Clicking on an expanded node collapses the node, hiding the children.
+When a node has child nodes that are not visible, the node is colored darker to indicate that fact.
 * *inspect*: Hovering over a node with the mouse shows details of that node.

 The current mode is always shown in a message near the top of the page.
 You start out in *navigate* mode.